 COVID and Booking Policy

-During 2020, we all have learnt and experienced a great deal with regards the COVID-19 virus and no more so than in the self catering sector.
+During 2020 and 2021, we all have learnt and experienced a great deal with regards the COVID-19 virus and no more so than in the self catering sector.
 The story, like many sectors, is not an easy one.
-Since the end of March, Jenny (co-owner), has been very involved as a member with the Cairngorms Business Partnership (CBP).
+Since the end of March 2020, Jenny (co-owner), has been very involved as a member with the Cairngorms Business Partnership (CBP).
 For those that don't know this is the main business organisation for the Cairngorms National Park with representatives for accommodation, retail, visitor attractions and so on and is thus a key stakeholder in the Park during these times.
 CBP are represented on the Emergency Scottish Tourism TaskForce which meets with the Minister, so not only do we receive information directly through this channel, equally the members are able to provide insight and thoughts directly back.
 To this end, Jenny has been involved in a number of workshops and meetings from the outset to help shape the #CairngormsTogether strategy and also learn first-hand the guidelines for Tourism and accommodation.

 In order to be as honest and open as possible and to explain our COVID 19 journey, this page is divided into 5 sections; Risk Assessment, 'Help Us Help You', 'The Digital Concierge', New Software and Insurance and finally our Flexible Booking Policy.
 A lot to cover so please be patient.